GrammaTech/gtirb/NOTES.md

 ** TODO Be explicit about versioning
 - Include a version number in each instance of the IR.
 - Ensure we're always backwards compatible with previous versions.
+- Use the version number inside serialization functions to provide for backwards compatability.

 ** TODO Announcement email to TPCP